 The Modderfontein Reserve is a conservation area and within its open sprawl of grassland are a number of dams and hills, and portions of the Modderfontein Spruit.
 It's a magnet for bikers, walkers and trail runners and is also a fine destination for birdwatching (contact expert twitcher Raymond Rampolokeng from Bay of Grace Tours for guided birdwatching tours).

-The attractive site encompasses an open-air food market with more than 100 vendors (with protection from inclement weather), an outdoor farmers' market, picnic lawns, South Africa's longest bar, a wedding venue and an amphitheatre ideal for large concerts, complemented by a range of walking and cycling trails that loop around the reserve.
-There are also plans for a brewery, an organic restaurant and a bakery.
+The attractive site encompasses an open-air food market with more than 100 vendors (with protection from inclement weather), a beer graden, mixology bar, picnic lawns, a kid's playground and entertainment, South Africa's longest bar, a wine garden, a wedding venue and an amphitheatre ideal for large concerts, complemented by a range of walking and cycling trails that loop around the reserve.
 All this with a view of the water, and across the dam to the open veldt of the Reserve.

 The three heritage buildings on the Modderfontein Reserve site, original barns and a farmhouse, have also been incorporated into the plans.
 Wide avenues have been landscaped and trees added, while the food vendors are a careful selection from more than 600 applicants as Straw is fixed on the idea that you should know who made your food and is dead set against generic offerings (don't get him started).

-Open on weekends and presided over by a very good-looking rooster there are dozens of food and drink vendors and a huge beer garden overlooking the dam.
+Open on weekends there are dozens of food and drink vendors and a huge beer garden overlooking the dam.
 Favourite food stalls include Sum Ting Fresh and Che Argentine Grill.